Yeti47/cryospy/README.md

 **⚠️ Important:** This software is intended for lawful home security purposes only.
 The developers do not condone or support the use of this software for non-consensual monitoring, invasion of privacy, or any other illegal activities.

+## Distribution Methods

+CryoSpy is available in multiple distribution formats to suit different needs:

+### Pre-built Releases (Recommended)
+- **Linux Server**: Static binaries with installation scripts
+- **Linux Client**: AppImage with all dependencies bundled (no OpenCV installation required)
+- **Windows**: Complete packages with all DLLs included

+### Building from Source
+- Full source code available for customization
+- Requires manual dependency installation
+- Recommended only for developers or advanced users

+**For most users, we recommend using the pre-built releases** to avoid the complexity of OpenCV dependency management.

 ## Key Features

 - **🔒 End-to-End Encryption**: All video data is encrypted at rest using AES-GCM encryption